There are a lot of proven psychology-based strategies to get people to eat more healthy food…

 Also, understand the mental manipulation junk food marketers and food developers use to seduce you.
 Being more conscious of these tricks to get your money can numb you to their effect and leave a bitter taste in your mouth.

 Strategy #5 to Stop Liking Junk Food

 For a bonus benefit, pick a healthy food as your partner in crime.
 As its yuckiness rubs off onto the junk food you want to stop liking, the yumminess of the latter returns the favor.
-You might start acquiring a taste for that healthy food.
+So you might find yourself acquiring a taste for that healthy food!

 Strategy #6 to Stop Liking Junk Food